-If a camp persistently fails to comply with Standard AO-810, then on the second (if egregious), or third (if less egregious), occurrence in a row, the situation should be referred to the National Camp Accreditation Committee for investigation, counseling and any needed action.
-If this occurs, the camp assessment team should mark the "Authorization review requested" box on the assessment form and, in addition to sending the form to NCAP@scouting.org, also email a copy to the National Authorization Chair. (or NCAP chair).
+If a camp persistently fails to comply with Standard AO-810, then on the second (if egregious), or third (if less egregious), occurrence in a row, the situation should be referred to the camp accreditation committee responsible for the council for investigation, counseling and any needed action.
+If this occurs, the camp assessment team should mark the "Authorization review requested" box on the assessment form and, in addition to sending the form to NCAP@scouting.org, also email a copy to the camp accreditation chair (or NCAP chair).